Gregory V. Bard

 I had the privilege

-of teaching from that book in Beijing, at the Chinese Academy of Sciences, during the
+of teaching from that book in Beijing, at the Chinese Academy of Sciences Institute for

 - My PhD dissertation, Algorithms for Solving Linear and